 I've given quilts as gifts and gotten every reaction from tears of gratitude to a negligent shrug.
 It happens.
 Try to stay soft with your emotions so you don't get your feelings hurt if you receive a lukewarm reaction.

 It's far easier to quilt a small panel and turn it into a zippered pouch than piece and quilt an entire quilt top for several people.
 Zippered pouches are lots of fun and you can fill them with different smaller presents to best suit the recipient.

 By keeping the gift smaller and utilitarian you'll likely get a great reaction from the person you're giving the gift to.

 3. Pre-make gifts.

 When I am on a roll making zippered pouches or stitching out embroidery designs, I rarely have a specific person in mind for the project.
 Instead I make lots of pretty things and stash them on a special shelf in my closet that's dedicated for gift giving.

 This makes it so much faster and easier to put together gifts for Christmas.
 I simply pull out my stash of homemade projects and pick the best things for the particular person.
 I don't think you need to have a particular person in mind as you are making a gift for them.
 It's just as meaningful even if you stitched that project months before.

 4. Stockpile extra items to give.

-I've subscribed to the quarterly FabFitFun box to help me with this goal of enjoying the month of December a lot more than I have in years past.
+I've subscribed to a quarterly beauty gift box to help me with this goal of enjoying the month of December a lot more than I have in years past.
 Every time the box arrives I pull out things I like best.
 Then the items like hand lotion and specialty things that don't quite suit me go in the box for gifts.
 This way even if I don't have a handmade gift, I still have something I can put together to make a special present.